 Any medications and supplements which cause an increased risk of bleeding should also be stopped 2 weeks prior to any major surgery.
 Please see our list of medications and supplements to avoid.
 As always, make sure to check with your doctor before stopping any medications.

-In the preoperative area, your surgeon will place detailed surgical markings on your breasts and chest wall for planned liposuction, incisions, and/or fat grafting as appropriate.
+In the preoperative area, your surgeon in Chesterfield, MO will place detailed surgical markings on your breasts and chest wall for planned liposuction, incisions, and/or fat grafting as appropriate.
 Procedures are usually performed under general anesthesia.
 Liposuction will be performed through tiny stab incisions only ¼” to ½” long in the armpit, areola, or breast fold as needed.
-Any residual firm tissue will be excised through an incision usually hidden along the areola border (pigmented flat part of the nipple complex).
+Any residual firm tissue will be excised through an incision usually hidden along the areola border (the pigmented flat part of the nipple complex).
 A small extension may be needed depending on the size of the areolas.
 If significant excess skin removal is needed, the nipples may be detached from the chest wall and a mastectomy will be performed.
 The incisions will be meticulously closed along the breast fold with special absorbable sutures.
 A medical skin glue will be placed on top of this to seal out bacteria.
 Thin surgical drain tubes may or may not be placed to help remove any fluid during your healing process.
 You will be placed in a postoperative compressive vest that needs to be worn at all times other than bathing for the first 2 weeks, and nightly for an additional 2 weeks.

 RECOVERY FROM GYNECOMASTIA SURGERY

 Gynecomastia surgery is usually performed on an outpatient basis or with an overnight stay if combined with other procedures.
 Patients will have some discomfort, but typically this procedure is not overly painful.
 Drainage tubes (if used) are removed within 1-2 weeks when the daily fluid output has decreased to acceptable levels.
 Plan to take 1-2 weeks off of work.
-Light exercise can typically be resumed in 2-3 weeks, with return to full activities in 4-6 weeks.
+Light exercise can typically be resumed in 2-3 weeks, with a return to full activities in 4-6 weeks.
 It takes a little time for the chest tissues to settle in and the swelling to go down.
 There will be an immediate improvement noticed, with ongoing maturation over 2-4 months.
 Our surgeons use special plastic surgery techniques to keep your scars as faint and thin as possible.
 Most remain quite hidden and fade well within 1 year with ongoing good scar care.